Mokayed/UFOEXAM/ReadME.md

 SOAP services often suffer from the lack of flexibility in comparison to RESTful services.
 This leads to high maintainence and limits the overall possibilities because of its outdated protocol.
-Addressing these issues, is to give a clear understanding of the challenges with SOAP, and why REST is more common and flexible to use for developers.

- overly verbose and hard to maintain
+Addressing these issues, is to give a clear understanding of the challenges with SOAP, and why REST is more common and flexible to use for developers, and SOAP is overly verbose and hard to maintain.

  <h1>  REST <span class="emoji">🆚</span> SOAP </h1>